jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

 The `kwargs` parameter is a dictionary that contains parameters for the requested visualizations.

-Inside the function, the `load_data_for_viz` function is called to load the data from the test statistics file(s) using the "load_json" method.
+Inside the function, the `load_data_for_viz` function is called to load the model data from the test statistics file(s) using the "load_json" method.
 The loaded data is then passed to the `compare_performance` function along with the `kwargs` parameters.

 The function does not return anything (`None` is returned).